-When a substance user is addicted to drugs or alcohol, physical dependency is one of the hardest thing to overcome when it comes to their addiction.
+When a substance user is addicted to drugs or alcohol, physical dependence is one of the hardest things to overcome when it comes to their addiction.
 Over time, the body adapts to varying levels of substance use.
-If that person suddenly stops, the body with start going through a withdrawal period.
+If that person suddenly stops, the body will start going through a withdrawal period.
 This is extremely uncomfortable and painful.
 When deciding to stop, the first step towards a healthy lifestyle is a detox to help remove the substances from the body.
-For some heavy users, the level of toxins their body contains can be high, in light users this could be much less; however detox would work equally for both types of users.
+For some heavy users, the level of toxins their body contains can be high, in light users, this could be much less; however, detox would work equally for both types of users.
 Medical supervision throughout the course of our IV therapy program is highly recommended, especially for those trying to detox from alcohol, benzodiazepines, opiates, or methadone.

 Detoxification is the medical process that systematically and safely withdraws the addict from addictive drugs and alcohol, under the care of a physician and supervised care.